Staycationers can claim tax credits of up to €125 under new scheme

 In order to qualify for participation in the scheme, businesses will need to be registered for VAT, have a current tax clearance certificate and be registered with the relevant official bodies such as Fáilte Ireland and the HSE Environmental Health Service.
 They will also have to register with Revenue to participate and display a sign stating that they are taking part in the scheme.

-Individual taxpayers who want to avail of the scheme will have to register by downloading the app and providing their name and PPS number, and they must also have an income tax or USC liability against which the tax credit can be set.
+Individual taxpayers who want to avail of the scheme can register by downloading an app and providing their name and PPS number, and they must also have an income tax or USC liability against which the tax credit can be set.
+They may also claim via computer and by post.